seredot/json-go/README.md

 # JSON-Go

-Go Library for reading, writing, modifying JSON like data.
+JSON library for dynamically reading and modifying JSON like data using keys, paths and values.

 ## How it works